Astro-Examples/astro-examples.github.io/README.md

 - [reveal.js](https://revealjs.com/) for Joel's example, along with
 - [the gitlab directory](https://gitlab.com/darthoctopus/yale-software-club) for all the examples he showed (also includes the slides he presented).

+## Session 2:

+## Session 3: Speeding up Python

+## Session 4: Website Development
+The repo containing the example files for this session are [here](https://github.com/Astro-Examples/website-building).
+It contains both the index/css we were working on from scratch, along with the jekyll-fied example.
+You can also find the [slide deck](websites/jekyll.html) we presented.